is the reason for this school, the unseen but ever present teacher in its classes, the model of its faculty, and the

 1 Thessalonians 5:16, 18.

 Use Amazon.com for all of your online shopping and we can earn up to 10% for every purchase you make!
-No need to remember passwords or codes, but you must sign in via our search box below and then shop as you normally would.
+You must sign in via our search box below and then shop as you normally would.
 Please know the school is never provided with individual names of the Amazon orders.

 Please join us at one of our Wednesday Welcome sessions to meet our administrators, take a parent-led tour of our new facility, and learn more about all that we have to offer your family for a comprehensive spiritual and academic education.
 The final “Welcome Session” for this school year will be held Wednesday, May 6, from 9:30 – 11:00a.m.
 If you are unable to make it to one of Welcome Wednesday sessions, private tours are available.
 All tours require an appointment in advance.
 Please call our main office at (410) 531-6664 or email our Director of Admissions, Ms. Michelle Kemp, at firstname.lastname@example.org to schedule your visit.